Palidino/BattleScape-Server/.github/README.md

 - Trello Viewer (if you've been given access to BattleScape's Trello).

 Creating your own fork:
-- Select `fork` in the top-right of this page.
+- Select `Fork` in the top-right of this page.
 - Once it finishes, you'll be taken to your forked copy of our repo.
-- Select `clone or download` and copy the url, you'll need this to start installing.
+- Select `Clone or download` and copy the url, you'll need this to start installing.

 ### Installing